camsaul/methodical/README.md

 #### `:before` methods

-All applicable `:before` methods are invoked *before* the primary method, in order from most-specific (Object before String) to least-specific.
-Unlike the CLOS, which ignores the results of `:before` and `:after` auxiliary methods, by default Methodical threads the result of each before method into the next methodas its *last* argument.
+All applicable `:before` methods are invoked *before* the primary method, in order from most-specific (String before Object) to least-specific.
+Unlike the CLOS, which ignores the results of `:before` and `:after` auxiliary methods, by default Methodical threads the result of each `:before` method into the next method as its *last* argument.
 This better supports Clojure's functional programming style.

 ```clj